-The River, Watershed and Landscape Dynamics Program builds upon the foundations of physical geography as an integrating science that examines the origins, contemporary development, and processes of the Earth's natural and human-modified surfaces.
+The River, Watershed, and Landscape Dynamics area of specialization builds upon the foundations of physical geography as an integrating science that examines the origins, contemporary development, and processes of the Earth's natural and human-modified surfaces.
 All participating faculty place strong emphasis on the theoretical underpinning of their research and teaching.
-The principal research themes of the program reflect the specialties of the participating faculty.
-Each of the participating faculty has strong links to other departments and/or programs on campus and a high proportion of the research conducted in the program has a strong interdisciplinary flavor.
-The Program has strong ties to the Center for Water as a Complex Environmental System housed in the School of Earth, Society and Environment.
+The principal research themes of this area of specialization reflect the specialties of the participating faculty.
+Each of the participating faculty has strong links to other departments and/or programs on campus and a high proportion of the research conducted in the specialization has a strong interdisciplinary flavor.
+This specialization area has strong ties to the Center for Water as a Complex Environmental System housed in the School of Earth, Society and Environment.
 It also maintains strong cross-campus connections with other water-related research programs in Geology, Civil and Environmental Engineering and Natural Resources and Environmental Sciences.
 Faculty in the program also maintain close working relationships with scientists in the Illinois State Geological Survey, Illinois State Water Survey, Illinois Natural History Survey and the Illinois Water Science Center of the U.S. Geological Survey, all of which are located on campus.